FOR CHEVRA KADISHA

 This book guides the mourner toward meaning and transformation.
 Using the ancient road map as a template, Divrei Nichum explores this terrain with modern eyes.
 The language is current, accessible, honest.
 While exploring the themes associated with loss primarily from a Jewish perspective, Divrei Nichum is intended to reach all who grieve the loss of loved ones.
 The poems in this collection affirm there is only one essential truth that binds every living creature–the cycle of birth and death.
 We are birthed into existence, we live for some time on Earth, and then we die, leaving this world.
 While we all share this fundamental truth, navigating the terrain of loss can be overwhelming, frightening, alienating.
 These poems attempt to connect us all through the pain of loss and the mystery of death.

-Mr. Light is a senior instructor and Staff for the Gamliel Institute, on the Board of Directors for Kavod v’Nichum, and has published seven widely respected books, four of which are on Jewish rituals and practices relating to death and dying.
+Mr. Light has published seven widely respected books, four of which are on Jewish rituals and practices relating to death and dying.
 His acclaimed Jewish Rites of Death: Stories of Beauty and Transformation won a 2016 Nautilus Book Award.
 His widely used taharah manual, To Midwife a Soul, has been revised to include new liturgies in addition to the established liturgy based on Ma’avar Yabbok.
 These include liturgy for Taharah Ruchanit – when we must honor the dead but do not have or cannot be close to their body, and non-binary liturgy to support all gender identities.
 Chevrot wishing to purchase multiple copies of Mr. Light’s books get them at printing costs plus shipping; contact the author for details.
 Mr. Light’s latest book, Sebastian, is an intriguing fable (part ethical will, part autobiography, part novella) about spiritual awakening, an inspiring work that is especially salient today.
+Mr. Light was a senior instructor and Staff for the Gamliel Institute, and formerly served on the Board of Directors for Kavod v’Nichum.

 This classic Taharah Manual is a detailed instruction as to how a taharah is performed and some of the reasons why these customs are observed.
 The manual also includes related issues to availus learned from Hagaon HaRav Moshe Feinstein.